Pulled pork IPO shows China private equity not yet ready for world stage

 In China, CDH has branched into venture capital, real estate, credit and public markets investing, prompting the comparisons with U.S. giant Blackstone Group, the world's biggest private equity firm, which pioneered the strategy of diversifying into multiple investment areas.

-CDH raised only $102 million for its first standalone fund, but quickly found its way into a series of successful China deals, including stakes in sportswear company Li Ning Co Ltd , display advertising firm Focus Media (IPO-FOCM.HK) and China Mengniu Dairy, according to Thomson Reuters data.
+CDH raised only $102 million for its first standalone fund, but quickly found its way into a series of successful China deals, including stakes in sportswear company Li Ning Co Ltd (2331.HK), display advertising firm Focus Media (IPO-FOCM.HK) and China Mengniu Dairy (2319.HK), according to Thomson Reuters data.

 That first fund returned around 3.5 times its investors' money, according to data seen by Reuters, making it one of the top performing funds in China, and enabling it to raise capital for a series of bigger funds.
 Along the way, CDH and Goldman invested $256 million in a controlling stake in a struggling meat producer, then known as Shuanghui Group.